zazuko/data-centric.zazuko.com/docs/apis/kopflos/tutorials/create-first-api.md

 ## Additional data
 So far we have a single resource, which was added at start-up together with the API description.

 But we can add more data.
-Open the user interface for the triple store (http://localhost:7878/), set the write endpoint to `http://localhost:7878/update` and run the following SPARQL insert command:
+Open the user interface for the triplestore (http://localhost:7878/), set the write endpoint to `http://localhost:7878/update` and run the following SPARQL insert command: